RafaMarquez6/RafaMarquez6.github.io/projects.md

 ## Mechanical engineering

 ### Belmont Wheels Club
 - I am the leader of the Belmont Wheels Club at Belmont High School.
-The club works builds Go Karts to expand our mechanical engineering prowess
+The club builds Go Karts to expand our mechanical engineering prowess

 ### My First Go-Kart